wawle/laykon-api/readme.md

-# DevCamper API
+# LAYKON API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend API for LAYKON application, which is a log directory website

 ## Usage